JiriCagis/ClockJS/README.md

 # ClockJS
 Goal this application is shown classical hands a clock.
 Clock is diplay onto html component canvas and every second is update all canvas area.
+You can show clock on different devices from personal computer to smartphones with access on the internet.
+Diversity support responsive design used in application, it capable adapt on any screen size.
 I developed the application for study purpose when I learned Javascript language.
-You can play the game on different devices from personal computer to smartphones with access on the internet.
-Diversity support responsive design used in game, it capable adapt on any screen size.

 ## Technologies
 * HTML